 This course covers the practice of structural engineering as it deals with the design of structures such as buildings and bridges, the identification of loads, and design variables, and design detailing for concrete and steel structures.
 The emphasis will be placed on the use and interpretation of the ACI318-09, AISD and AASHTO codes and the GTSTRUDL software.

 In this course, principles and applications of inspection and monitoring techniques for the condition assessment of aged/damaged/deteriorated civil infrastructure systems such as buildings, bridges, and pipelines, are introduced.
-Current nondestructive testing/evaluation (NDT/E) methods including optical, acopustic/ultrasonic, thermal, magenetic/electrical, radiographic, microwave/radar techniques are addressed with a consideration of their theoretical background.
+Current nondestructive testing/evaluation (NDT/E) methods including optical, acoustic/ultrasonic, thermal, magnetic/electrical, radiographic, microwave/radar techniques are addressed with a consideration of their theoretical background.
 Wired and wireless structural health monitoring (SHM) systems for civil infrastructure are also covered.
 Applications using inspection and monitoring techniques are discussed with practical issues in each application.

 This course provides a concise introduction to the principles and applications of structural stability for their practical use in the design of steel frame structures.
 Concepts of elastic and plastic theories are introduced.
 Stability problems of structural members including columns, beam-columns, rigid frames, and beams are studied.
 Approaches in evaluating stability problems, including energy and numerical methods, are also addressed.